 Preparing Your Graduate Thesis

-FGSR thesis requirements include authorizing the University of Alberta to share your thesis with Library and Archives Canada and the University of Alberta Libraries.
+Like most universities, UA supports a Policy on Public Access to Thesis Results.
+Your completion of the related University of Alberta Thesis/Dissertation Non-exclusive Licence (section 5.3 of UA Thesis Requirements) grants the University the right to share your thesis with Library and Archives Canada and the UA Libraries.
 Your thesis will be made widely available online through both these providers, enabling people around the world to access and learn from your graduate work.

 While the Copyright Office cannot provide legal advice, we suggest that graduate students follow these steps to help avoid potential copyright infringement scenarios: